 America's Best Regional Side Dishes for Thanksgiving

-FiveThirtyEight took a look at what Americans typically eat for Thanksgiving.
-Yes, there's turkey and taters and pumpkin pie from sea to shining sea.
-But there are also some interesting regional preferences that emerge, specifically surrounding side dishes.
-Mac & Cheese, for example, is big in the Southeastern part of the United States.
+Yes, every Thanksgiving, Americans eat turkey and taters and pumpkin pie from sea to shining sea.
+But you'll also find some interesting regional preferences in the mix, specifically surrounding side dishes.
+Mac and cheese, for example, is big in the Southeastern part of the United States.
 Cornbread in other parts of the South, including Louisiana and Texas.
 Squash is common in the Northeast.
 Salads are popular in the West.
-Our Thanksgiving side dish recipes cover them all.
+Our collection of Thanksgiving side dish recipes includes them all.
 But we've taken a look at the outliers; these are some of the best regional Thanksgiving recipes.
 No matter where you live, you'll love them!

 Here's one from wild mushroom country, the Pacific Northwest.
 It's made with egg bread, hazelnuts, fresh herbs, and shiitake, crimini, and dried porcini mushrooms.
 "The stuffing of the Pacific Northwest," says Christine.
 "You can fill your turkey with this stuffing, or bake it separately."

 Here's a Southwest-style corn pudding with smoky poblano peppers.
 "This dish transforms frozen corn into a decadent and richly flavored dish with just a bit more work than setting a pot of water to boil," says Ashley Baron Rodriguez.
 "In our family, a warm bowl of corn is always on our Thanksgiving table.
 A Thanksgiving table without corn is not complete in my mind."

 Minnesota Wild Rice Dressing